Pahari culture: Music and dance

 Music and dance play a central role in the cultural life of the Pahari regions, within their celebrations, festivals, and rituals.
 These art forms serve as entertainment as well as linguistic expressions of tradition, emotions, and social unity.
 The folk music of the region is often centered around themes of nature, love, separation, and devotion.
-Traditional musical instruments, such as the dhol (a double-sided drum), nagara (a kettledrum), flute, and chimta (a percussion instrument with jingling discs), are commonly used as an traditional musical instruments for folk songs.
+Traditional musical instruments, such as the dhol (a double-sided drum), nagara (a kettledrum), flute, and chimta (a percussion instrument with jingling discs), are commonly used as traditional musical instruments for folk songs.